-- There are detailed specific federal regulations to limit VOC emission from tanker loading operations at tanker terminals, - ii.
-The rules specify various standards to follow to regulate VOC emissions from shore terminals, and - iii.
-The standards also broadly specify available technological solutions to regulate VOC emission. - The federal rules in the USA may be used as guidelines by IMO member states to regulate VOC emissions. - v.
+- 1. There are detailed specific federal regulations to limit VOC emission from tanker loading operations at tanker terminals, - 2.
+The rules specify various standards to follow to regulate VOC emissions from shore terminals, and - 3.
+The standards also broadly specify available technological solutions to regulate VOC emission. - 4.
+The federal rules in the USA may be used as guidelines by IMO member states to regulate VOC emissions. - 5.
 Current standards in federal regulations do not cover ship bunkering operations.

-2.2 (b) Regulations in EU.
+2.2(b) Regulations in EU